circuit/circuitKiosk/README.md

 ### Install Raspbian on the micro SD card
 The easiest way is to flash the micro SD card with the Raspian Stretch with desktop and recommended software.
-The ZIP file can be download from [here](https://www.raspberrypi.org/downloads/raspbian/) I used Balena Etcher to flash the micro SD card.
-You can download Etcher for your OS [here](https://www.balena.io/etcher/)
+The ZIP file can be download from [raspberry.org](https://www.raspberrypi.org/downloads/raspbian/) I used Balena Etcher to flash the micro SD card.
+You can download Etcher for your OS from [balena.io](https://www.balena.io/etcher/)

-Alternatively you may installed Raspian using NOOBS following instructions on Raspberry official site [here](https://projects.raspberrypi.org/en/projects/noobs-install)
+Alternatively you may installed Raspian using NOOBS following instructions on [Raspberry official site](https://projects.raspberrypi.org/en/projects/noobs-install)

 ### Continue setup...
-Insert the micro SD card into the Raspberry and connect the 7" touchscreen cable.
+Pulg the keyboard to a USB port.
+Insert the micro SD card into the Raspberry and connect the 7" touch screen cable.
 Power them both and follow instructions on the screen.
-(If you do not have a Raspberry touch screen just use an HDMI monitor, and USB mouse and keyboard).
+(If you do not have a Raspberry touch screen just use an HDMI monitor, and USB mouse).
 Follow instructions to setup the Raspberry and update software.

 ### Enable Camera (if RPI camera module will be installed), SSH and optionally VNC